openhab/openhab-addons/addons/binding/org.openhab.binding.camera/README.md

 ### image

-This is the base image channel which is updated periodically in the configured intervall.
+This is the base image channel which is updated periodically in the configured interval.
 This is currently the only supported channel.

 ## Near Future